Billy McKinney Player Props: Yankees vs. Rockies

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, four home runs and three walks while batting .240.
+- McKinney is hitting .237 with three doubles, a triple, four home runs and three walks.

-- In 16 of 25 games this season (64.0%), McKinney has reached safely via hit, and that includes multiple hits twice.
+- This year, McKinney has posted at least one hit in 16 of 26 games (61.5%), and had multiple hits twice.

-- In six games this season, McKinney has picked up an RBI, with more than one RBI once.
+- In six games this year, McKinney has picked up an RBI, with more than one RBI once.

-- He has scored in eight games this year (32.0%), but has had no multi-run games.
+- He has scored in eight of 26 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.